arun-guruswamy/word-vault/README.md

 To do list:

 P3:
-- Display fun fact about word using LLM
 - Add Learning features
     - Write sentences with word and assess correctness of usage with LLM
     - Write definition for word and have meaning assessed by LLM